Kkavindu/kavindu-webpages.github.io/_pages/about.md

 ## 🌟👨‍💼 Leadership & Mentorship

+### Mentorship
+Research Mentor
- - Mentored 7 undergraduate summer research students in material testing and characterization techniques, including metal sample preparation, tensile testing, microscopy, and digital image correlation.
+ - Mentored 7 undergraduate summer research students in material testing and characterization techniques, including metal sample preparation, tensile testing, microscopy, and digital image correlation (DIC).
- - Guided students in achieving their research objectives and prepared them for presentations at campus and external showcases.
+ - Guided students in achieving their research objectives and prepared them for presentations at campus and external research showcases.
- - Provided ongoing support and feedback, fostering a collaborative and productive research environment.
+ - Fostered a collaborative research environment by providing ongoing support and constructive feedback.

+### Leadership
+1 Clarkson University Sri Lankan Students Association

+ - Sports Event Organizer (August 2022 – Present)
+ - Organized various events to foster community engagement and promote collaboration among students.

+2 University of Moratuwa Mechanical Engineering Society

+ - Committee Member (September 2018 – September 2019)
+ - Played a key role in planning and executing student-focused events to promote professional development and networking.

+3 University of Moratuwa Classical Music Society

+ - Committee Member (October 2017 – October 2018)
+ - Organized the university's largest musical event in 2018, showcasing the musical talents of students across all faculties, which was a highly successful and celebrated event.